Atlas-OS/docs/docs/getting-started/installation.md

 An ISO is a virtual disc file, and in this case, it will be the Windows Setup.
 This is required to reinstall Windows in our recommended way.

+The downloader integrated into the documentation generates an ISO download link from Microsoft.
+It will download the latest version of Windows 10 for Intel and AMD CPUs.

 ??? tip "Other Methods"
     === "Windows Media Creation Tool"
         This is the supported method to download Windows 10 and 11 by Microsoft.